rafaelcapucho/marcio.io/content/blog/speeding-up-your-mongodb-queries-up-to-30-times-with-tornado.md

 ## How it works?

-The code is simple, basically we can use Local Memory or a MongoDB table as cache, and we are able to choose which one by setting the argument `memory`.
+The code is simple, basically we can use Local Memory or a MongoDB table as cache, and we are able to choose which one of them by setting the argument `memory`.

-Also, your handler should be using our Mixin, as example.
+Also, your handler should be using our Mixin, as in the example.

 ```python
 class MainHandler(tornado.web.RequestHandler, CacheHandler):